Lawmaker proposes P3K casino entrance fee

 At least 50 percent of the proceeds will then be earmarked for children and youth welfare programs in the city or municipality where the casino is located.

-Rep. Gus Tambunting of Parañaque City, Chairman of the House Committee on Games and Amusements, earlier said the abrupt fleeing of Resorts World Manila’s personnel stationed in its CCTV monitoring room as soon as Carlos stormed the place had doomed the lives of the 37 people.
+Rep. Gus Tambunting of Parañaque City, chairman of the House Committee on Games and Amusements, earlier said the abrupt fleeing of Resorts World Manila personnel stationed in its CCTV monitoring room as soon as Carlos stormed the place had doomed the lives of the 37 people.

 “They are supposed to be the eyes and ears on the ground, and yet they were the first ones to flee.
 Had it not been the case, they would have immediately seen the gunman coming in armed from the elevator and the security will be able to pursue the gunman,” he added.